tldr-pages/tldr/pages/linux/light.md

 # light

-> CLI to control backlight.
+> CLI to control the backlight of your screen.

 - Get the current backlight value in percent: